ChenChiaHsing/realtime-js-console/README.md

 2. Click "Example" to load the initial sample code into the editor.
 3. Enable "Auto Run" to update on input, or click "Run" to execute manually.

+## Editor Features

+- **Tab / Shift+Tab**: Indent or outdent selected lines by 4 spaces.
+- **Auto bracket/quote pairing**: Typing (, [, {, ', ", or ` automatically inserts the matching closing character.
+If text is selected, it will be wrapped.
+- **Auto-indent on Enter**: Pressing Enter continues the previous line's indentation, and adds an extra indent after { [ ( .
+- **Auto-format on paste**: When pasting multi-line code, common leading indentation is removed and the code is aligned to the current line's indent.

 ## Notes
 - The iframe sandbox allows only scripts; it cannot modify the parent DOM and has no network access unless explicitly allowed.
 - Exceptions and unhandled promise rejections are shown on the right.